eBay/browser-telemetry/README.md

     ```

 * #### $logger.registerPlugin(pluginName, callback)
+    * **callback(payload)**
     Some times you need to send your own custom data.
-You can send this by registering your own callback for data fetch.
+You can attach custom data or transform data by registering your own plugin.
+    Payload object will be passed, which can be mutated in callback.

-    On every flush, ALL registered plugins gets called for data fetch.
+    On every flush, ALL registered plugins gets called for data transformation.

     ```javascript
-        $logger.registerPlugin('custom', function() {
+        $logger.registerPlugin('custom', function(payload) {
-            return {
-                'Pagename': 'HomePage'
-            }
+            payload.Pagename = 'HomePage';
         });
     ```